 Large and bulky

 If you’re in the market for a scale that is not battery operated, this analog option is the way to go.
-It boasts a classic scale look and offers a removable, stainless steel 5-cup bowl, which allows for easy measuring and cleaning.
-The black and white dial completes the vintage, retro look and is super clear and easy to read.
+It boasts a classic scale look and offers a removable 5-cup stainless steel bowl, which allows for easy measuring and cleaning.
+The black and white dial completes the vintage look and is super clear and easy to read.
+Though it's quite pretty, this scale will take up counter space and require extra space to store.

 Size: 7.8 x 9 x 8.9 inches | Capacity: 11 pounds | Increments Value: 50 grams/1 ounce